elsewhat/thinkweek-dparnas-2021/docs/smart-contract-usage/games.md

 ![image](https://user-images.githubusercontent.com/1133607/120360801-73cf0080-c309-11eb-86c1-76e5746f8bc5.png)

-One of the co-founders in Norwegian and can be followed at [@Psycheout86](https://twitter.com/Psycheout86])
+One of the co-founders is Norwegian and can be followed at [@Psycheout86](https://twitter.com/Psycheout86])

 ## Cryptokitties